stla/delaunayNd/README.md

 -   `facetsIds`, a set of facets identifiers, the facets of the tile;

--   `family`, two tiles of the same family share the same circumcenter;
+-   `family'`, two tiles of the same family share the same circumcenter;

 -   `toporiented`, Boolean, whether the tile is top-oriented.

 A `Simplex` object has four fields:

--   `_points`, the vertices of the simplex, actually a map of the vertices identifiers to their coordinates;
+-   `_vertices`, the vertices of the simplex, actually a map of the vertices identifiers to their coordinates;

 -   `_circumcenter`, the coordinates of the circumcenter of the simplex;

 -   `_circumradius`, the circumradius;

--   `_volume`, the volume of the simplex (the area in dimension 2, the length in dimension 1).
+-   `_volume'`, the volume of the simplex (the area in dimension 2, the length in dimension 1).

 Another field of the output of `delaunay` is `_tilefacets`: